Corporate privacy notice

 It applies to all personal data and special category data that we hold and process, including data held and processed on our behalf by processors we have specifically chosen to carry out particular tasks for us using personal data.
 It includes all electronic and paper records and relates to current and archived data.

-The council has chosen to use a tiered approach to providing information to customers and staff about how we use your data.
+We have chosen to use a tiered approach to providing information to customers and staff about how we use your data.
 This policy outlines our overall approach to privacy and managing personal data.
 Each individual service will have a specific privacy notice which will give details of how data is processed in delivering that service.
 They will also be provided to you when you first make contact with that service or team.

 These principles are there to protect you and they make sure that we: